-Broken Aesop: Sara has a speech on how she doesn't understand why humans are so possessive of the people they love and uses branding as a metaphor, no one points out that she has literally branded people she loves with a demon mark; demon marks are irreversible marks of ownership, if you have one the demon owns your soul and can control you almost utterly any time they want.
+Broken Aesop: Sara has a speech on how she doesn't understand why humans are so possessive of the people they love and uses branding as a metaphor, no one points out that she has branded people she loves with a demon mark; demon marks are irreversible marks of ownership, if you have one the demon owns your soul and can control you almost utterly any time they want.

 She's still there both as a member of Judicator's faction within the New Olympians and as a member of Sara's Pride.
 Except now she's almost entirely in the background since the author never had the chance to develop her.

 Definitely fits this trope now that the New Olympians, and Judicator, are in major focus.
 Feral is just not mentioned, even as 'oh, she's over there'.

-Character Development: With hundreds of stories or chapters written in the series, Character Development is pretty much a given.
+Character Development: With hundreds of stories or chapters written in the series, Character Development is a given.
 While some, such as Chaka, don't deviate very far from their original personalities, other characters can be seen growing and changing in various ways.

 Character Focus: There's around a dozen canon authors, all of whom write about different characters.
 Has generally mellowed out to focus on Ayla and through Ayla, Team Kimba, along with whatever Bek is working on.

 Chekhov's Gun: In Ayla and the Test, Phase offhandedly considers the problems involved in setting up a mutant-focused webspider.
 In Ayla and the Networks, two stories later, he's able to use this to entrap Stopwatch after Stopwatch tries to steal data from his laptop.

 The Chew Toy: Merry.
 When she's split into Paige and Petra, Paige (as far as the readers know, because she only appears as a minor character since then) gets a reprieve.
 Petra, unfortunately, picks up Paige's slack.